Dreadlocks: 20th century into present day

-Hip Hop and rap artists such as Lauryn Hill, Lil Wayne, T-Pain, Snoop Dog, J-Cole, Wiz Khalifa, Chief Keef, Lil Jon, and other artists wear dreadlocks, which further popularized the hairstyle in the 1990s, early 2000s, and present day.
+Hip-hop and rap artists such as Lauryn Hill, Lil Wayne, T-Pain, Snoop Dogg, J-Cole, Wiz Khalifa, Chief Keef, Lil Jon, and other artists wear dreadlocks, which further popularized the hairstyle in the 1990s, early 2000s and present day.
 Dreadlocks are a part of hip-hop fashion and reflect Black cultural music of liberation and identity.
 Many rappers and Afrobeat artists in Uganda wear locs, such as Navio, Delivad Julio, Fik Fameica, Vyper Ranking, Byaxy, Liam Voice, and other artists.
-From reggae music to hip hop, rap, and Afrobeat, Black artists in the African diaspora wear locs to display their Black identity and culture.
+From reggae music to hip-hop, rap, and Afrobeat, Black artists in the African diaspora wear locs to display their Black identity and culture.

-Youth in Kenya who are fans of rap and hip hop music, and Kenyan rappers and musicians, wear locs to connect to the history of the Mau Mau freedom fighters who wore locs as symbols of anti-colonialism, and to Bob Marley, who was a Rasta.
-Hip hop and reggae fashion spread to Ghana and fused with traditional Ghanaian culture.
-Ghanaian musicians wear dreadlocks incorporating reggae symbols and hip hop clothes mixed with traditional Ghanaian textiles, such as wearing Ghanaian headwraps to hold their locs.
+Youth in Kenya who are fans of rap and hip-hop music, and Kenyan rappers and musicians, wear locs to connect to the history of the Mau Mau freedom fighters who wore locs as symbols of anti-colonialism, and to Bob Marley, who was a Rasta.
+Hip-hop and reggae fashion spread to Ghana and fused with traditional Ghanaian culture.
+Ghanaian musicians wear dreadlocks incorporating reggae symbols and hip-hop clothes mixed with traditional Ghanaian textiles, such as wearing Ghanaian headwraps to hold their locs.
 Ghanaian women wear locs as a symbol of African beauty.
 The beauty industry in Ghana believe locs are a traditional African hair practice and market hair care products to promote natural African hairstyles such as afros and locs.
-The previous generations of Black artists have inspired younger contemporary Black actresses to loc their hair, such as Chloe Bailey, Halle Bailey, and R&B and Pop music singer Willow Smith.
-More Black actors in Hollywood are choosing to loc their hair to embrace their Black heritage.
+The previous generations of Black artists have inspired younger contemporary Black actresses to lock their hair, such as Chloe Bailey, Halle Bailey, and R&B and Pop music singer Willow Smith.
+More Black actors in Hollywood are choosing to lock their hair to embrace their Black heritage.

 Although more Black women in Hollywood and the beauty and music industries are wearing locs, there has never been a Black Miss America winner with locs, possibly because the hairstyle has not been popular with many conservative standards of beauty.
 For example, model Adesuwa Aighewi locked her hair and was told she might not receive any casting calls because of her dreadlocks.
 Some Black women in modeling agencies are forced to straighten their hair.
 However, more Black women are resisting and choosing to wear Black hairstyles such as afros and dreadlocks in fashion shows and beauty pageants.
 For example, in 2007 Miss Universe Jamaica and Rastafarian, Zahra Redwood, was the first Black woman to break the barrier on a world pageant stage when she wore locs, paving the way and influencing other Black women to wear locs in beauty pageants.
 In 2015, Miss Jamaica World Sanneta Myrie was the first contestant to wear locs to the Miss World Pageant.
 In 2018, Dee-Ann Kentish-Rogers of Britain was crowned Miss Universe wearing her locs and became the first Black British woman to win the competition with natural locs.